Frequently asked questions

 -

-Learners should notify us of pre-booked annual leave in advance and notify us of any sickness, bereavement special leave, paternity etc. Covering site should never be an acceptable reason for non attendance.
+Learners should notify us of pre-booked annual leave in advance and notify us of any sickness, bereavement, special leave, parental leave etc. Covering site should never be an acceptable reason for non attendance.

 -